Real and fictitious hatchery incubation in an incubator

 In the examples given, it is clearly visible that the value of hatchability of the incubator can be easily manipulated, adjusting the results “to the desired values.”

-In conclusion of the article, we give the formula for calculating the real hatchability of eggs in an incubator:
+In conclusion of the article, we would like to give you the formula for calculating the real hatchability of eggs in an incubator:

 H = С / (L-U) * 100

-All successful brood chickens with a high percentage of hatchability!
+Wish you success in chicken’s brood with a high percentage of hatchability!